adriene-orange/react-sandbox/WORKSHOP.md

        2. If the amount is even, half it before depositing it
        3. If the amount is a prime number, the current balance is reset to 5, fees remain the same
        4. let all other deposits add to the current balance
-    6. If the current balance is $42 the user wins
+    6. If the current balance is $42
+       1. The "Remove Card" button is enabled
+    7. If the user clicks the "Remove Card" button they win